 NHS Kernow is committed to inclusion.
 Our out prejudice, celebrate diversity programme started with our work with Stonewall.
 We continue this work and are using the lessons learned to make improvements for all protected characteristics.

 NHS Kernow shares in Stonewall’s core belief in the power of a workplace that is truly equal.
-We continue to undertake various strands of work around LGBT workplace equality, including an LGBT allies’ network and LGBT employee network group.
+We continue to work on inclusive approaches to support our LGBTQ+ staff.
+This includes an allies’ network and LGBTQ+ employee network group.